Itamar (Israeli settlement): History

 The Itamar settlement is the object of land disputes.
-The borders of the settlement stretch out south-east to take in an area 14 times the actual area of construction, in a way that completely blocks any possibility for the development of the Palestinian village, with a population of 9,000, of Beit Furiq.
-A Peace Now analysis in 2006 provided the following breakdown of the situation at Itamar.
-The settlement area extended over 4.780 km2 of which 2.094 km2 or 43.80% was private land.
+The borders of the settlement stretch out south-east to take in an area 14 times the actual area of construction, in a way that completely blocks any possibility for the development of the Palestinian village, of Beit Furiq, which has a population of 9,000.
+A 2006 Peace Now analysis provided the following breakdown of the situation at Itamar: The settlement area extended over 4.780 km2 of which 2.094 km2 or 43.80% was private land.
 The land owned by Jews amounted to 0.002 km2 or 0.05%.
-A follow up report specified that in the data provided by the Israeli Civil Administration "there is no mention of whether the private land is owned by Palestinians or by Jews privately owned...
+A follow-up report specified that in the data provided by the Israeli Civil Administration, "there is no mention of whether the private land is owned by Palestinians or by Jews privately owned...
 Nevertheless, it is highly probable that most of the land that is marked here as private land (if not all of it) is privately owned Palestinian land".
-The settlement of Itamar, not including the outposts, grew from a population of less than 300 in 1995 to 785 in 2008, and reached a population of over 1,000 in 2009, predominantly Orthodox – most of them newly religious – Jewish settlers.
+The settlement of Itamar, not including the outposts, grew from a population of less than 300 in 1995 to 785 in 2008, and reached a population of over 1,000 in 2009, predominantly Orthodox Jewish settlers, most of them newly religious.
 Locals state that low property prices account for part of the attraction, with a three-bedroom Itamar house priced around £75,000, compared to roughly £375,000 in Jerusalem.
 According to resident Leah Zak, following the Fogel family massacre, much of the community became invested in growing and developing Itamar; this included naming several social projects after members of the Fogel family.
 In the year following the attack, it was reported that 21 families had moved to Itamar.